tomarturo/heytk/content/posts/melodicus.md

 date: 2023-12-15
-title: Melodicus - another YouTube looper
+title: Melodicus, another YouTube looper
 preview: Designing and building a better way to learn songs by ear

 A quick search for “YouTube looper” will yield a number sites named in the spirit of wordplay.
 LoopTube, Looper.tube, RepeatTube, YouTube.
 You get the point.